Attestations

 • To confirm, validate the binaries on your system against the artifact attestations.
 Note that the State tool does this automatically after downloading.

 After signing in to your Platform account go to https://platform.activestate.com/sv/buildplanner/graphql to begin a GraphQL session.
 Enter the following code sample in the “query field” (left side of the screen) of the GraphQL interface, replacing the following bracketed information with the details of your project.
+If you are returning to the GraphQL interface, be sure to clear the cached code and paste in the new code sample.

 • <orgname> The name of your organization